Marine SCR – FAQs

 Depending on the type of SCR catalyst and concentration of sulphur in the fuel, the reaction temperature range will typically be between 270 and 540°C.

 Why do I need a catalyst for NOx reduction?

-Without a catalyst the reaction of NOx with the reducing agent takes place at temperatures above 800°C. The catalyst lowers the reaction temperature down to the temperature range of the exhaust gas.
+Without a catalyst the reaction of NOx with the reducing agent takes place at temperatures above 800°C. Under this process the NOx reduction is limited and reagent utilisation is poor.
+The catalyst lowers the reaction temperature down to the temperature range of the exhaust gas.
 Therefore, no additional heating is required.

 What is the lifetime of an SCR catalyst?

-The lifetime of the catalysts depends on various parameters such as the operational profile of the engine, temperature, fuel and lube oil quality.
-Typically, a lifetime of 4 – 5 years can be assumed.
+The lifetime of the catalysts depends on various parameters such as the operational profile of the engine, temperature, fuel and lube oil quality and consumption.
+Typically, a lifetime of approx. 5 year s, equivalent of 16000 Engine operating hours, can be assumed.
 After this period, it is not necessary to exchange the entire catalytic material.
 This is because the catalysts are arranged in a layered system, which allows for damaged catalysts to be identified, removed and exchanged.
 The injection of urea solution does not affect the lifetime of the SCR catalyst.

 Why do I need a reducing agent?

 The reducing agent reacts with NOx on the catalyst, forming harmless nitrogen and exhaust humidity.

 What types of reducing agents can be used?